uniwebcms/site-builder/README.md

 - 🔄 Hot reloading for instant feedback
 - 🖼️ Asset management
 - 🎮 Auto build and deploy via GitHub Actions
-- 🔗 CMS connection to test with live sites
+- 🔗 CMS connection to test with dynamic data
 - 📝 Comprehensive documentation website

-Advanced developers can connect their local development environment to a live Uniweb CMS site, enabling testing with real-world content and dynamic data.
-Learn more in our [Advanced Testing Guide](docs/advanced-testing.md).

 Learn more in our [Development Guide](docs/development-guide.md).